jarviscanada/jarvis_data_eng_ChrisChick/linux_sql/README.md

 # Linux Cluster Monitoring Agent
-# Introduction (150-200 words)
+# Introduction
+For this project the Jarvis Linux Cluster Administration (LCA) requested a product that would be able to record hardware specifications and resource usage of their Linux Cluster which contains 10 nodes/servers running on CentOS 7.
+The servers are internally connected and able to communicate using internal IPv4 addresses through a switch.
+The data gathered will be stored on a RDBMS database and the information stored would be used to generate reports for future resource planning purposes.

-In this project, I designed a MVP that was able to monitor a cluster for the Jarvis Linux Cluster Administration (LCA).
-This product needed to record hardware specifications and resource usage of nodes the LCA managed in real time.
-The program was made using Linux command lines, Bash scripts, PostgreSQL, docker and crontab.
-The product is able to create databases and insert the hardware specifications and data usage onto the database.
+This project was made using Linux command lines, Bash scripts, PostgreSQL, docker and crontab.
+This product is able to create databases and insert the hardware specifications and data usage onto the database.
 The code for this project was managed using git and stored on GitHub.

 # Quick Start
 Create psql instance using psql_docker.sh